Another Monty Python Record: Background

-As well as featuring a pared down track list, the original UK vinyl enjoyed two subtly different releases.
+In addition to featuring a pared down track list, the original UK vinyl enjoyed two subtly different releases.
 Initial pressings were issued on the pink "famous Charisma label" (erroneously listing the release year as 1970) with subsequent pressings replacing this with the "Mad Hatter" label design (correcting the year to 1971).
-Both editions featured a trick continuous runout groove at the end of Side 1 where the sound of a record scratch is followed by Michael Palin's exclamation of "Sorry squire!
+Both editions featured a trick continuous runout groove at the end of Side 1, where the sound of a record scratch is followed by Michael Palin's exclamation of "Sorry, squire!
 I scratched the record" repeated ad infinitum in the locked groove.
-This groove is father away from the label than where a locked groove would normally be, so that turntables with automatic return don't ruin this gimmick.
+This groove is further away from the label than where a locked groove would normally be, so that turntables with automatic return don't ruin this gimmick.

-The album marked the group's first chart success, reaching No.26 in the UK Albums Chart.
+The album marked the group's first chart success, reaching No. 26 in the UK Albums Chart.

-A 7" single, the Pythons' first, combining Spam Song/The Concert (CB.192) was issued in the UK on 8 September 1972, almost a year after the album's release.
-Later pressings were issued in a picture sleeve featuring a still from the "Dirty Fork" sketch from And Now For Something Completely Different.
+A 7" single, the Pythons' first, combining Spam Song/The Concert (CB.192) was issued in the UK on 8 September 1972, nearly a year after the album's release.
+Later pressings were issued in a picture sleeve featuring a still from the "Dirty Fork" sketch from And Now for Something Completely Different.

 The 2006 CD reissue features four bonus tracks, although these date from the 1980 Contractual Obligation Album sessions.

 The 2014 LP reissue by Virgin Records (both as a single disc and as part of the Monty Python's Total Rubbish boxset) contains the longer US version.